Golf simulators are a big investment.

 2. Full Swing KIT Golf Simulator SIG10

-That’s right, the KIT simulator has a launch monitor that Tiger Woods personally uses and endorses.
-So, by purchasing this package, you know it’s up to the finest professional standards of the sport.
+The KIT simulator has a launch monitor that Tiger Woods personally uses and endorses.
+So, by purchasing this package.
+It’s one of those things where we know he wouldn’t order something he fully stood behind.

 The Full Swing Kit SIG10 package comes with the Full Swing Kit launch monitor and a SIG10 golf simulator enclosure.
 The radar tracking is 24GHz dual-mode, the camera is Full HD with a 60 fps refresh rate, and the screen is OLED Full HD.